soeiroo/saas-untitled/README.md

 ```
 docker compose up --build
 ```

-This will run frontend and backend as well
+This will run frontend and backend as well.